Platform Organization Best Practices

 Maintaining the Account Organization

-Keep the Experiences list page tidy by archiving outdated or paused experiences.
+Keep the Web Experiences list page tidy by archiving outdated or paused experiences.
 You can always bring them back from the Archived folder.
 If you run a lot of experiences, Monetate recommends doing this clean-up monthly or at least quarterly.